 Set behind the scenes at a radio station, this drama follows a hardworking radio producer and a top star who reluctantly becomes a radio DJ.
 A gentle workplace romance that gives an interesting look at the world of radio broadcasting in Korea.

-- Want something real and moving? → Misaeng.
+- Want something real that hits you where you work? → Misaeng.
 Nothing else captures office life like it.

-- Want to laugh and swoon? → Business Proposal or What's Wrong with Secretary Kim.
+- Want to laugh and swoon with zero stress? → Business Proposal or What's Wrong with Secretary Kim.

-- Want something cosy and light? → Her Private Life.
+- Want something cosy and low-stakes? → Her Private Life or Touch Your Heart.

 Use our AI Drama Recommender — describe your mood and get a personalised pick.